sktime/skbase/enhancement_proposals/sbep_1.md

 #### BaseObject

-`BaseObject`s are base classes with:
+BaseObjects are base classes with:

 - `scikit-learn` style interface to get and set parameters
 - `sktime` style interface for working with *tags*